 - Vacuum floors, including under beds, sofas, and chairs, at least once a week.

-- Try a vacuum cleaner with a feature dense mesh filter, like a high-efficient particulate filter.
+- Try a vacuum cleaner with a feature-dense mesh filter, like a high-efficient particulate filter.

 - Use a HEPA air purifier.

 Rubbing a soft cloth on furniture can help reduce static current, which seems like a dander magnet.
-Like glass desks or timber plant stands, a solid-surface table applies an anti-static spray or cleaner meant to repel dust and dander.
+As glass desks or timber plant stands, a solid-surface table applies an anti-static spray or cleaner meant to repel dust and dander.

 - On average days, use duct tape or a gluey rubber lint roller meant to exclude pet hair.